johnnyw66/cookie_session/README.md

-## AtoZ Cookie Session - starting a python http session from an existing Chrome cookies database.
+## AtoZ cookie session - starting a python http session from an existing Chrome cookies database.

 A Windows 11 Python utility which will continue an authenticated AtoZ Session initiated through a Chrome Web Browser, it can run for 30 days, constantly checking for active VTOs and VETs.